 The Hematology, Oncology and Bone Marrow Transplant inpatient teams are divided into three separate hematology, oncology and bone marrow transplant services.
 Fellows spend a total of 12 weeks on each of the Hematology and Oncology services during their first year, providing inpatient and consultative care.
 Twelve weeks are also devoted to the Bone Marrow Transplant service in the first year, with eight weeks of required inpatient experience and the other four weeks of either inpatient or outpatient training, at the fellows’ discretion.
 Fellows also have ample opportunities to perform procedures, i.e. lumbar punctures and bone marrow aspirates.

 The Hematology/Oncology clinic is staffed by an attending physician at all times.
 Fellows are assigned to the clinic for six weeks in the first year.
-During this time, fellows have the opportunity to participate in subspecialty clinics, including the comprehensive sickle cell and hemophilia clinics, menorrhagia, stroke, and immune deficiencies as well as the chance to work hand in hand with national experts in bleeding and thrombosis.
+During this time, fellows have the opportunity to participate in subspecialty clinics, including the comprehensive Sickle Cell and Hemophilia clinics, Young Women’s clinic and Stroke clinic, while also working hand in hand with national experts in bleeding and thrombosis.

-The Center for Innovation in Pediatric Practice provides an infrastructure for clinical research allowing fellows to pursue clinical projects in addition to basic laboratory research, and fellows interested in a career in clinical research are encouraged to consider a Master of Public Health or Clinical Science through the Ohio State School of Public Health.
-Fellows are expected to develop and complete a project that meets criteria for scholarly activity as defined by the American Board of Pediatrics.
-In addition, it is expected that fellows will submit abstracts to professional meetings and present their research nationally.
-Application for independent training grant funding is not required, but strongly supported.
+The Center for Innovation in Pediatric Practice provides an infrastructure for clinical research allowing fellows to pursue clinical projects in addition to basic laboratory research, and fellows interested in a career in clinical research are encouraged to consider a Master’s Degree in Public Health or Master of Medical Science through The Ohio State University.